2020 Vault Rankings

-Foley Hoag began during the Second World War, when Henry Foley and Garrett Hoag set up shop in Boston in 1943.
+Foley Hoag began during the Second World War when Henry Foley and Garrett Hoag set up shop in Boston in 1943.
 As the firm progressed, so did its commitment to diversity.
-In 1979 the late Charles J. Beard II was named partner at Foley Hoag, becoming the first African-American to be named partner in a Boston law firm, for which he was later honored in 2001 by the Boston Lawyers Group.
+In 1979 the late Charles J. Beard II was named partner at Foley Hoag, becoming the first African-American to be named partner in a Boston law firm.
 Beard specialized in cable television regulation and business law and also served for many years on the firm’s Hiring Committee and as the firm’s marketing partner.
 In 1980, The Foley Hoag Foundation launched; it was the first—and remains the only—foundation established to focus exclusively on the improvement of race relations in Boston.
 Since its inception, the Foundation has awarded more than $2 million in grants to more than 300 organizations.
 The Foundation’s mission has recently broadened to support programs addressing inequality in its various forms, including racial, ethnic and gender disparities in both Greater Boston and metropolitan Washington, DC.

 Pro Bono Presence

 Foley Hoag’s pro bono program has been a centerpiece of the firm since its representation of the plaintiffs in the 1970s lawsuit that brought desegregation to the Boston public schools.
-On average, pro bono projects total approximately five percent of the firm’s total work, and firm attorneys regularly average over 100 hours each of pro bono annually, all of which count toward that all-important billable hour requirement.
-Foley Hoag’s pro bono projects cover a wide range of topics, including political asylum, civil rights and fair housing.
+On average, pro bono projects total approximately five percent of the firm’s total work, and firm attorneys regularly average more than 100 hours each of pro bono annually, all of which count toward that all-important billable-hour requirement.
+Foley Hoag’s pro bono projects cover a wide range of topics, including political asylum, civil rights, and fair housing.

 Put simply, “Foley Hoag is a great place to work.”
 With a unique combination of substantive work, “wonderful” mentors and consistent work-life balance, associates have nothing but positive things to say about life at their firm.
 “The people are great, the work is interesting, I'm learning all the time, and I am encouraged to maintain something of a life outside the office,” notes a Boston contact.
 Weekend work, the bane of most associate’s existence, is a rarity at Foley Hoag and any last-minute projects can usually be taken care of from home.
 A junior contact adds, “Everyone is very kind and helpful, but also very professional.
 Most partners make associates feel like valuable team members rather than underlings.”
 The firm’s overall culture, too, is described as “friendly, academic and open,” ensuring that associates consistently feel like “valuable team players rather than underlings.”